One-Skillet Cheesy Beef and Macaroni

 Serving Size: Serves 8 with a lot of leftovers, which you will be grateful for (so I guess serves 10 to 12)

-This is very possibly the least sophisticated recipe in The Mom 100 Cookbook, and very possibly the one that my husband in particular eats as though he will be fasting for the following week.
+A one skillet recipe is a dinnertime life-saver, I think we can all agree on that.
+This ground beef and pasta recipe is very possibly the least sophisticated recipe in The Mom 100 Cookbook, and very possibly the one that my husband in particular eats as though he will be fasting for the following week.
 His eyes get kind of teary whenever I made this.
 He’ll shows up for dinner early.

-It’s nothing new under the sun, but once you try it you will understand the deepest meaning of the word crowd-pleaser.
+It’s nothing new under the sun (macaroni and beef and cheese; rocket science this ain’t), but once you try it you will understand the deepest meaning of the word crowd-pleaser.
 And (hold onto to the edge of the table) – IT ALL COOKS IN ONE SKILLET.
 Even the pasta, which cooks right into sauce!
 I know, I know!
 It’s the little things.

-We actually just call it cheesy beefy for short.
+We actually just call it cheesy beefy for short, and some of the kids friends refer to it as hamburger mac and cheese.
 My sister-in-law Lisa with her three large boys and revolving cast of visiting teenagers swears by this.
 It is reminiscent of something that rhymes with Flamberger Felper, but it’s better and it’s yours.

-Not to be a broken record, but please, please feel free to experiment.
+Not to be a broken record, but please, please feel free to experiment with this pretty flexible ground beef skillet recipe.
 The chili powder, for instance, changes the flavor from a more Italian-American vibe to slightly Mexican, but in no way crosses over into overly exotic.
 Use ground turkey or chicken.
 Add shallots.
 Use cumin, or maybe curry powder.
 Try Monterey Jack.
 Wear stilettos to the PTA, spit into the wind, take up rock climbing, learn to sing opera (see what happened there?
 Now using cumin sounds like a very reasonable experiment, as compared to singing an aria; remember, it’s just ground meat.)

 Green pepper is often called for in dishes like this, and it’s fine, but red (or orange or yellow) bell peppers are sweeter, and usually more kid-friendly, but this is not anything other than subjective opinion, and you shall do as you please.